List of alien races in DC Comics: Dhorians

 The Dhorians of Dhor are one of four technologically advanced and constantly at war spacefaring races native to the Antares system.
-The infamous Kanjar Ro is Dhorian.
-Dhorians have large insectlike compound eyes and prominently pointed noses.
+The infamous Kanjar Ro is a Dhorian.
+Dhorians have large compound eyes and pointed noses.

 Diibs

 The Diibs are a race of massive and nearly indestructible denizens of Diibworld, home of L.E.G.I.O.N. member Bertron Diib.

 Djinn

-The Djinn are race of alien warriors who tried to invade Oa led by Kantuu.
+The Djinn are a race of alien warriors who tried to invade Oa led by Kantuu.

 Doda

 The Doda are a race of aliens in the 30th century.

 Dominators

 The Dominators of the Dominion are a race of conquerors who destroy what they cannot dominate.
-Their mastery of advanced science, specifically the "metagene", rivals the talents of the Psions.
+Their mastery of advanced science, specifically the "metagene", rivals that of the Psions.

 Dokris

 The Dokris are a race of green-skinned aliens with advanced time travel technology; they altered Earth's past to invade and conquer the planet in the year 2287.
 They were defeated by Kid Flash (Wally West).